GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 # 4. What should be space exploration?
 <div align="justify">

 Currently you mainly go to space to get plans for the next rocket, to get ores and to pump certain fluids and gases.
-Only a few planets have additional interesting mechanics, like obtaining certain extraterrestial plants.
+Only a few planets have additional interesting mechanics, like obtaining certain extraterrestrial plants.

 Playing through the pack without space exploration is not an officially supported game mode.
 But we do not stand in the way of contributions to the pack to make it doable as long as they don't shift the progression of the pack.
 That means such alternatives need to be clearly more difficult/expensive than the main rocket progression.
 </div>